-Fresh culinary guide to eight modern places to eat and drink in Dublin
+Fresh culinary guide to eight new and modern food places to eat and drink in Ireland

 DUBLIN: If a nation´s cuisine is the key to its heart, then seafood is the portal to Ireland´s soul.
 There is a good reason why The Seafood Café in Dublin and Abbey Tavern in Howth has received the very best reputation, awards and reviews.
 Both serve excellent seafood.

 The west of Ireland has the country´s best oysters, and those harvested in County Galway are known the world over for superior taste.
 Lovers of seafood should try to make it to the Galway International Oyster and Seafood Festival at least once.
 This is part of the new Good Ireland.